NiranjanaRajaraman/cafeManagement/README.md

 - Grant special access to administrators for advanced management capabilities.
 - Admins can oversee and modify product details, monitor sales, and manage user roles.

-### User-Friendly Interface 🖥️

-- The system boasts an intuitive and user-friendly interface, making it easy for staff to navigate and perform tasks efficiently.

 ## Usage:
 ### Generating Bills 🧾